-Our big A-HA!
-Through an on-the-ground, look-them-in-the-eye experience that spoke not just to traditional bank “selling points” but to each community’s real interests and concerns, we knew we could prove PNC Bank’s authenticity and relevance to both audiences.
+Solution Through an on-the-ground, look-them-in-the-eye experience that spoke not just to traditional bank “selling points” but to each community’s real interests and concerns, we knew we could prove PNC Bank’s authenticity and relevance to both audiences.

 Execution We deployed the PNC Pop-Up Branch, a modular unit that temporarily delivers nearly full-service banking to high-traffic locations, disruptively creating presence for PNC in two different types of communities: